SH4KUR/SH4KUR/README.md

 ### Hi!
 I'm Dmitriy aka SH4KUR👋

 I'm a .NET developer and also an institute student.
 I have experience in the areas development of web applications (ASP.NET Core MVC, Web API), desktop applications (WinForms, ConsoleApp).
-I also work with databases (MS SQL, PostgreSQL, MySQL, SQLite, MongoDB).
+I also work with databases (MS SQL, PostgreSQL, MySQL, SQLite, MongoDB), and some SPA (Angular).

 However, recently I began to be interested in the Angular framework, TypeScript language, Bootstrap, etc. Also interested in new products in the world of .NET development and IT in general.